ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 Iteration 3 took place from 25 september 2020 until 23 october 2020.

 ## Inspiration from other build systems
 The first step into further developing this build system was by analyzing the building mechanics of other popular sandbox games and building tools.
 We would look at how certain things are being build and how accessible these features are.
 We have taken a look at four different building mechanisms: Minecraft, Cities Skylines, Rollercoaster Tycoon 2 and TinkerCAD.

 All systems had different mechanics.
 Citities Skylines demands you to place roads.
 Around these roads then appears a grid.
 You can decide what type of buildings you want to be placed.
 The game decided how these houses will look like.
 You can also terraform the landscape by applying one of the four provided options.
 RollerCoaster Tycoon has many mechanics.
 You can create a rollercoaster or path by using the interface on the left.
 You click on track parts for the rollercoaster and directions for the path.
 Subsequently, you can decide whether to place this part.
+You will have to select and afterwards perform an action in order to manipulate placed paths/parts.
 In Minecraft *Creative Mode* you can fly around the world and you have unlimited access to all recources.
 By using the two mouse buttons you can either place or delete a block, depending on which block in the world you are facing towards.
 TinkerCAD allows you to use many primitive shapes, which can be scaled and skewed.
 Rotation is done via Gizmo's.
+The mechanics of RollerCoaster Tycoon  TinkerCAD regarding respectively the selection method and Gizmo's have been explored later on.

 {{< figcontainer class="small" >}}
-{{< fig src="images/citiesskylines.png" caption="Build System exploratory drawing (3 October 2020)">}}
+{{< fig src="images/citiesskylines.png" caption="Cities Skylines land use planning">}}
-{{< fig src="images/citiesskylines3.png" caption="Build System exploratory drawing 2 (4 October 2020)">}}
+{{< fig src="images/citiesskylines3.png" caption="Cities Skylines terraforming">}}
-{{< fig src="images/rollercoaster.png" caption="Pattern library exploration (4 October 2020)">}}
+{{< fig src="images/rollercoaster.png" caption="Roller Coaster Tycoon part selection">}}
-{{< fig src="images/rollercoaster2.png" caption="Pattern library exploration (4 October 2020)">}}
+{{< fig src="images/rollercoaster2.png" caption="Roller Coaster Tycoon path placement">}}
-{{< fig src="images/rollercoaster3.png" caption="Pattern library exploration (4 October 2020)">}}
+{{< fig src="images/rollercoaster3.png" caption="Roller Coaster Tycoon terraforming">}}
-{{< fig src="images/minecraft.png" caption="Build System exploratory drawing (27 September 2020)">}}
+{{< fig src="images/minecraft.png" caption="Creative Mode inventory">}}
-{{< fig src="images/tinkercad.png" caption="Build system further explorations (5 October 2020)">}}
+{{< fig src="images/tinkercad2.png" caption="TinkerCAD gizmo">}}
 {{< /figcontainer >}}

 ## Set requirements